gnieboer/tsp-redesign/pages/in-service-withdrawal-basics/types-of-withdrawals.md

 When you complete your application, you will be required to certify, under penalty of perjury, that you have a genuine financial hardship.

-### Consequences of Financial Hardship Withdrawals
+### Consequences of financial hardship withdrawals

 When you make a financial hardship withdrawal, consider the following effects on your TSP account: